GOOD Music: 2012–2017

 In late 2011, plans were announced for a release of a compilation album, later entitled Cruel Summer.
 The album's lead single "Mercy", was released on April 6, 2012, and features verses from Kanye West, Pusha T and Big Sean, as well as GOOD Music affiliate 2 Chainz.
 The album was also preceded by the singles "New God Flow" and "Clique", the latter of which peaked at number 12 on the US Billboard Hot 100.
 It features West and Big Sean rapping alongside Jay-Z. Cruel Summer was released on September 18, 2012.
-It was accompanied by the eponymous short film Cruel Summer, which was shot in Qatar; the film premiered at Cannes Film Festival.
+It was accompanied by the eponymous short film Cruel Summer, which was shot in Qatar; the film premiered at the Cannes Film Festival.

-In January 2013, Scottish record producer and DJ Hudson Mohawke, announced that he had signed to the production arm of G.O.O.D.
-Music - Very Good Beats.
+In January 2013, Scottish record producer and DJ Hudson Mohawke, announced that he had signed to the production arm of GOOD Music — Very Good Beats.
 On April 2, 2013, Kid Cudi announced on Power 106 that he was no longer with the label, leaving on amicable terms.
 Cudi felt he was "underused" and would have preferred to record something particular for Yeezus (2013).
 On June 29, 2013, producer Hit-Boy of Very Good Beats announced that his contract expired and that he was no longer signed to GOOD Music.
-American Apparel model Kacy Hill was signed to the label December 2014, after appearing as a backup dancer on West's Yeezus Tour.
+Former American Apparel model Kacy Hill was signed to the label December 2014, after appearing as a backup dancer on West's Yeezus Tour.
 In March 2015, GOOD Music signed HXLT.

 In November 2015, West appointed Pusha T the president of GOOD Music, while record executive Steven Victor was appointed COO.